Wardrobe of Mary, Queen of Scots: Mary's execution

 A glove at Saffron Walden Museum is said to have been her gift to Marmaduke Darrell at Fotheringhay.
 He was an English administrator of her household.
 The leather glove is embroidered with coloured silks and silver thread, and lined with crimson satin.

+Mourning in Edinburgh

 The French ambassador in Edinburgh, Monsieur de Courcelles, bought black fabric from Henry Nisbet for mourning clothes for himself and his household including bombazine for doublets, and dyed Beauvais serge for his men, "sairg de Beauvois tainct en soye pour habiller votre gens en dueil".

+Courcelles wrote that there was some debate whether James VI should wear mourning, and what kind of signal this might be as a response to Elizabeth's actions.
+Courcelles says James wore black.